FabianMaeurer/TensorCategories.jl/docs/src/RingCategory.md

 # Semisimple Ring Categories from 6j-Symbols

-We provide a structure `RingCategory` for finite semisimple skeletal (multi)ring categories.
+We provide a structure `SixJCategory` for finite semisimple skeletal (multi)ring categories.

 They are constructed by setting the multiplication table for the monoidal product and associativity for the simple objects.
 CategoryObjects in finite semisimple ring categories are just vectors with multiplicities of the simple objects in the decomposition.
 Thus morphism are vectors of matrices of according size.